Love Me Back (album): Background

-Marketing and sales
+Promotion

 Love Me Back was released by J Records on November 29, 2010, in the United Kingdom, November 30 in the United States, and December 8 in Japan.
 Prior to its release, Sullivan accompanied R&B recording artist Mary J. Blige on the latter's Music Saved My Life concert tour during October 2010.
 Love Me Back was also promoted with two singles: "Holding You Down (Goin' in Circles)" was released on July 10, and "10 Seconds" on October 15.
 The album's cover was premiered on September 21, 2010 and features Sullivan dressed in all black, leaning against a vintage model Chevrolet Impala, a reference to her hit single "Bust Your Windows".